cmput402/cmput402.github.io/content/group/basics-updated.md

 - A development environment with Java, Gradle and Docker support, preferably together with a correctly configured IDE like Eclipse or IntelliJ that allows to execute unit tests and perform coverage analysis on Java projects.
 (IntelliJ is recommended but not required.)

 - All members of the team must accept the assignment on GitHub Classroom on the following [link](https://classroom.github.com/a/cousPqCv).
 This will create the private repository your team will work on.
 Make sure to join your assigned team. **The first person from your team to accept the assignment on GitHub Classroom will create the team there.
-Use the same team name as on eClass (e.g., Group1, Group15, etc.)**
+Use the same team name as on Canvas (e.g., m07, w02, etc.)**

 You will also likely need several additional tools to complete this assignment.
 Please identify and describe these tools in your report.